flavienbwk/book-devops/eng/README.md

 For instance, in the case of a faulty coffee maker:

-- the immediate action is to replace the broken part
+- the immediate action is to replace the broken part ;
-- the permanent solution is to redesign the coffee maker, accounting for manufacturing disparities
+- the permanent solution is to redesign the coffee maker, accounting for manufacturing disparities ;
-- the preventive (or "systemic") action is to change the design process, integrating a study of manufacturing disparities among suppliers
+- the preventive (or "systemic") action is to change the design process, integrating a study of manufacturing disparities among suppliers.

 To make upper management understand the value of this method, present it as an investment in saving time and money[^CloudRCA].
 RCA reduces the risks of expensive software redesign and is time-efficient.
 Focus your RCA efforts on the incidents that cost your organization the most.
 Establishing procedures and preserving knowledge on incident resolution also improves team communication.
 Instead of merely applying patches, the idea is to find a lasting solution.

 Here are the 5 steps of _Root Cause Analysis_:

-- Identify the problem
+- Identify the problem ;
-- Contain and analyze the issue
+- Contain and analyze the issue ;
-- Determine the cause of the problem
+- Determine the cause of the problem ;
-- Resolve the issue permanently
+- Resolve the issue permanently ;
-- Validate the fix and ensure the incident does not happen again
+- Validate the fix and ensure the incident does not happen again.

 1. **Identify the problem**